 The PCMA argued that the enforcement mechanisms of the Arkansas law impermissibly interfere with ERISA plan management.
 The U.S. Supreme Court rejected this argument, noting that if taken to the extreme, the PCMA’s proposed interpretation would preempt all state law mechanisms for resolving insurance payment disputes.
 However, beyond allowing Arkansas Act 900 to go into effect, the Court provided little guidance regarding what is or is not a matter “central to plan administration.”

 In a subsequent federal district court decision, PCMA v.
-Mulready, the lower court relied on Rutledge to conclude that Oklahoma’s PBM law was not preempted by ERISA (the court’s additional reasoning related to Medicare preemption is discussed below).
+Mulready, the court relied on Rutledge to conclude that Oklahoma’s PBM law was not preempted by ERISA (the court’s additional reasoning related to Medicare preemption is discussed below).
 The statute at issue in Mulready regulates both the network status of particular pharmacies as well as the conditions under which a PBM may reimburse for prescriptions, which the PCMA argued goes significantly beyond “mere cost regulation.”
 However, the PCMA has appealed the Mulready decision, and it remains unclear whether the appeals court or other courts will follow its reasoning.
+On Aug.
+15, 2023, the U.S. Court of Appeals for the 10th Circuit, issued a ruling reversing the federal district court’s decision.
+The court held that ERISA and Medicare Part D preempt the four challenged provisions.
+It is anticipated that Oklahoma will appeal the ruling.
+Oklahoma has filed an en banc petition for rehearing with the 10th Circuit Court.

 Another important aspect of the law at issue in Rutledge is that it is not applied exclusively to or even expressly to ERISA plans.
 Rather, it applies to PBMs whether or not they manage ERISA plans.
 Under prior U.S. Supreme Court precedent, a law may be preempted by ERISA if it “acts immediately and exclusively upon ERISA plans or where the existence of ERISA plans is essential to the law’s operation.”